muhammad-aqib/auto1_etl_challenge/README.md

 # Contents

-- `package-project` contains a project directory for a Python package.
-Note that its only content is the `package-project/src` directory for now.
-If you wanted to add tests or something you could put those in `package-project/tests` or something.

 - `auto1_etl_challenge` contains the project directory.
 - `auto1_etl_challenge\etl.py` is the main module that has `EtlPackageAuto1` class with associated methods.
 - `auto1_etl_challenge\utils.py` holds utilites that assists in performing etl operations.